 Erected 1995 by Piscataway Historic and Heritage Society and the Piscataway Historic Preservation Advisory Commission.

 Location.
 40° 30.682′ N, 74° 27.892′ W. Marker is in Piscataway, New Jersey, in Middlesex County.
 Marker is on Johnson Drive 0.1 miles west of Landing Lane and Johnson Drive, on the right when traveling west.
 Touch for map.
 Located near Grove 6 in Johnson Park.
 Marker is in this post office area: Piscataway NJ 08854, United States of America.
 Touch for directions.

 Categories. • Colonial Era • Settlements & Settlers • War, US Revolutionary •

 Credits.
 This page was last revised on November 2, 2018.
 This page originally submitted on July 13, 2016, by Stephen Kokoska of North Brunswick, New Jersey.
-This page has been viewed 167 times since then.
-Photos: 1, 2. submitted on October 28, 2018, by Bill Coughlin of North Arlington, New Jersey.
+This page has been viewed 167 times since then and 8 times this year.
+Photos: 1. submitted on July 13, 2016, by Stephen Kokoska of North Brunswick, New Jersey.
+2. submitted on October 28, 2018, by Bill Coughlin of North Arlington, New Jersey.
 3. submitted on July 13, 2016, by Stephen Kokoska of North Brunswick, New Jersey. • Bill Pfingsten was the editor who published this page.
-This page was last revised on July 14, 2016.